-Composition.
-After passing the comprehensive examination, the student, with advice from the faculty advisor(s), will choose a dissertation committee.
+Dissertation Committee Composition.
+After passing the comprehensive examinations, the student, with advice from the faculty advisor(s), will choose a dissertation committee.
+Committee members are selected because their fields of expertise are relevant to the student's research.

 The dissertation committee must have at least five members.
-Ordinarily, one faculty member serves as primary advisor and doctoral committee chair.
+Ordinarily, one faculty member serves as primary advisor and committee chair.
 With approval by the Doctoral Committee, the dissertation committee may include co-chairs with equal mentoring roles.
 When there are co-chairs, one will be designated as the chair of record to meet administrative responsibilities.
 Please refer to The Graduate School Handbook (https://handbook.unc.edu/phd.html) for policy regarding the Dissertation Committee Composition.
 Tenured and tenure track Nutrition faculty, and fixed-term faculty approved by the Doctoral Committee may serve as primary or co-primary advisors and doctoral committee chairs.

 The chair and at least two other members must hold a primary or joint appointment in the Department of Nutrition.
-Each dissertation committee must include at least one nutrition faculty member from a different main lab or research group than that of the primary advisor or co-advisors.
-In addition, any student completing a formal minor must have a faculty member from the department providing the minor on the dissertation committee.
+Each dissertation committee must include at least one nutrition faculty member from a different main lab or research group than that of the primary advisor or coadvisors.
+Students are encouraged to include at least one member from outside the Department of Nutrition.
+If the student is completing a formal minor, the dissertation committee must include a faculty member from the department providing the minor.